flbarfield/Early-WebBuilds/README.md

 -------------------------------------------------------------------
 Below is a list of things I've attempted to make.
 Decending order from the project I've most recently added to:

+1) Recalling Javascript: Exercises done along with the Javascript and Jquery book by Jon as a refresher.

+2) Template 3: Hastily crafted layout #3.
+This is where I've begun to get good at aligning elements on a page, at least according to my personal computer.

+3) Template2: Another hastily crafted layout #2

-1) Templates: My very first personally satisfying basic layout crafted from the ground up.
+4) Templates: My very first personally satisfying basic layout crafted from the ground up.
 Also starting to incorporate Design principals I'm currently reading about.

-2) Product Page V2: Redux of the first, except now learning how to use grid formatting.
+5) Product Page V2: Redux of the first, except now learning how to use grid formatting.

-3) Product Page: Aimed for a product page.
+6) Product Page: Aimed for a product page.
 Decided to scrap it and start fresh due to the fact the code became really messy due to the fact that I hadn't grasped yet how images interact with paragraphs

-4) Blog: Recalling how to make a layout mocking the style of a simple blog.
+7) Blog: Recalling how to make a layout mocking the style of a simple blog.
 No further functionality as of right now.